ThomasZeman/tomcore-website/content/docs/howto/cloud/create-ubuntu-ec2-instance.md

 10. Key Pair

 Either create a new or use an existing key pair.
 If you create a new key pair, you will have to download the keys and save them somewhere.

-You can only download the private key at this point in time.
+Warning: This is the only chance to download the private key

 [![Open EC2 Dashboard](/assets/images/howto/cloud/create-ec2/key-pair-dialog.png)](/assets/images/howto/cloud/create-ec2/key-pair-dialog.png)

 11. Launch

-AWS is launch the new EC2 instance.
-Scroll to the bottom and click on "View Instances"
+Click on "Launch Instances" and AWS will launch the new EC2 instance

 ### What's Next